enginpost/parallax-images/readme.md

     </script>
 ```
   * The ````$.parallaxify(100)```` syntax looks for all ````<img>```` tags with the *parallax-image* class and transforms them into ````<div>```` tags with background images.
 It converts the *alt* property into a *title* property on the ````<div>```` tag.
 In the above example it sets the *height* of the ````<div>```` tag equal to the *height* of the image, minus the value passed into the *parallaxify* method.
 Once the ````<div>```` tag is fully visible in the browser window viewport (it has been scrolled into view) as it scrolls from the bottom of the viewport to the top of the viewport, the *background-image* changes it's css *top* position to scroll the entire image vertically within the ````<div>```` tag creating the parallax effect.
 Parallaxifying those images also binds the mouse-over and mouse-out events to expand and contract the parallax view and reveal the entire background image all at once.
+  * You can update the value passed into the *parallaxify* method to set the pages **crop** value.
+For example, if your images are very tall (500 pixels) you might want to visually crop the image by 300 pixels for a drammatic parallaxing effect (again, the visitor can always hover the image to see the full version.)
+Remember that this setting affects all images on the page.

 ##Additional options